Graduate School

 Capital One

 After my fifth year of graduate school, I graduated with a PhD in Economics as well as a Master’s in Computer Science (focusing on Machine Learning).
 I went on the job market to find a job where I could do meaningful and impactful work.
 I chose to accept an offer at Capital One after talking with the hiring manager multiple times as I believed that it fit what I was looking for.
 If you want to know more about my job market experience, you can read this post.
-I have been working at Capital One since June 2021 and enjoy the challenge of working on open-ended business questions that don’t have obvious solutions.
+I worked at Capital One starting in June 2021, where I enjoyed tackling open-ended business problems that didn’t have obvious solutions.

 Non-work Life

 My wife Lynn and I have four children: Kate, Emma, Danny, and Matty.
-Lynn and I are both from California, but we have lived in multiple states, including Washington, Utah, Texas, and now Virginia.
+Lynn and I are both from California, but we have lived in multiple states, including Washington, Utah, Texas, Virginia, and now California.
 When I am not working, I love doing the following things: